SergiiGlad/docker/DOCKER1.md

   * Very low latency applications can benefit from the macvlan driver because it does not utilize NAT.
   * MACVLAN can provide an IP per container, which may be a requirement in some environments.
   * More careful consideration for IPAM must be taken in to account.

+## None (Isolated) Network Driver

+**Docker Engine does not create interfaces inside the container, establish port mapping, or install routes for connectivity.
+A container using --net=none is completely isolated from other containers and the host.**

+	Containers using --net=none or --net=host cannot be connected to any other Docker networks.